Mid North Weather

 Mid North Forecast

-Wednesday Partly cloudy.
-Patches of morning frost.
-The chance of showers in the west later this afternoon and evening, extending across the north during this evening.
-Light winds becoming W/NW 15 to 20 km/h in the middle of the day then becoming light in the evening.
-Daytime maximum temperatures between 14 and 17.
+Monday Partly cloudy.
+The chance of morning fog in the west.
+Slight (30%) chance of a shower this morning and early afternoon.
+Winds W/NW 15 to 20 km/h tending W/SW in the morning then becoming light in the evening.
+Daytime maximum temperatures between 12 and 15.

 Mid North Weather Forecasts